jneums/basic-fantasy-rpg/README.md

 ### Credits:

+First off, thank you to Richard Davey and the rest of the Phaser3 development team.
+This game engine is a blast to work with, the documentation is up to date and vast, and the Phaser3 examples are a huge resource.
+This game would not exist without Phaser3, and it has been inspiring to watch its development and growth over the last year.

 Big thanks to 0x72 for his awesome work on the open-source tileset.
 Here is the link to his page on itch.io.
 Check it out if you get a minute, the quality is amazing for a free asset.

 https://0x72.itch.io/16x16-dungeon-tileset